Do you know how long it takes most people to break their New Year’s resolutions?

 That article is just one of many in the magazine…

-Which in turn, is just one of many resources in our ready-to-go pensions comms package, which you can use in your own company to engage your staff with pensions and savings.
+Which in turn, is just one of many resources in our ready-to-go pensions communications package, which you can use in your own company to engage your staff with pensions and savings.

-As well as a regular magazine, it includes fun videos, easy-to-follow presentations, learning modules, interactive guides, in-person meetings with our consultants – and much, much more.
+As well as a regular magazine, it includes fun videos (video is the future of pensions comms), easy-to-follow presentations, learning modules, interactive guides, in-person meetings with our consultants – and much, much more.

 It also includes material to support your staff at every stage of their pensions journey – whether they are just starting to think about their pension and haven’t saved a penny, or whether they are seasoned savers whose good habits need to be maintained and encouraged.